vuejs/v2.vuejs.org/source/guide/best-practices.md

 There is also `vm.$nextTick()` instance method, which is especially handy when using in components, because it doesn't need global `Vue` and it's callback's `this` will be bound to the current ViewModel instance.

 If your application depends on DOM changes much and you don't want to use `$nextTick`, you can configure Vue.js to run in synchronous mode by default: `Vue.config.async = false`.

-We strongly recommend you reading [whole guide](/guide) if you haven't done so, because it is currently best place to learn about all possibilities of Vue.js.